Back to all posts

 When faced with a clog, it’s tempting to reach for a bottle of chemical drain cleaner or try to snake the drain yourself.
 While these can work for minor clogs in a single sink, they are no match for a mainline sewer backup.
 In fact, trying to fix it yourself can be dangerous.
 Raw sewage contains harmful bacteria and pathogens that pose serious health risks.
 You could also end up damaging your pipes, turning a repairable issue into a costly replacement.
 Many homeowners wait until a backup occurs to think about their sewer line, but professional help is the only safe and effective solution for a major blockage.

-How to Handle a Plumbing Emergency
+What to Do During a Plumbing Emergency

 Knowing when to call a professional is key.
 If sewage is backing up from more than one drain or you have standing sewage in your home, it’s time to call a plumber immediately.
 While you wait for help to arrive, there are a few steps you can take to minimize the damage.
 First, stop using all water in your home.
 Don’t flush toilets, run faucets, or start the dishwasher.
 If you can, locate and shut off your home’s main water valve.
 Finally, keep children and pets away from the affected area to prevent contact with contaminated water.
 Our team is always ready to handle your plumbing emergencies quickly and safely.

-How Plumbers Fix a Sewer Line Backup
+How a Pro Fixes a Sewer Line Backup

 When you’re facing a sewer line backup, a professional plumber doesn’t just guess what’s wrong.
 They use a systematic approach with specialized tools to find the source of the problem and fix it right the first time.
 From powerful cleaning techniques to high-tech cameras, their goal is to get your plumbing flowing smoothly again with minimal disruption to your home and life.
 Understanding their process can help you feel more confident when you make that call for help.

-Sewer Cleaning and Hydro Jetting
+Clearing the Clog: Sewer Cleaning and Hydro Jetting

 One of the most effective ways to clear a stubborn sewer line is through hydro jetting.
 This method uses a high-pressure stream of water to blast away years of accumulated grease, sludge, and even invasive tree roots.
 Unlike a plumbing snake, which just pokes a hole through the clog, hydro jetting thoroughly cleans the entire pipe wall, helping to prevent future blockages.
 Because of the high pressure involved, this is a job that should always be left to a trained professional to avoid damaging your pipes.
 It’s a powerful solution for serious clogs that require immediate attention from an emergency plumbing expert.